PlanterApp/planter_blog/content/posts/ollas-watering-deeply-and-effectively/index.md

 Ollas (from the Spanish word for “clay pot”) are a centuries-old irrigation technique.
 At its core, an olla is an unglazed clay vessel buried in the soil and filled with water.
 Because porous clay allows slow seepage, water is released gradually into the surrounding soil, moving toward drier areas where plant roots are actively drawing moisture.
 This process is self-regulating, releasing more water when the soil is dry, and less when it is wetter.

-Traditionally, ollas are handmade pots with narrow necks that extend above the soil surface, making them easy to refill without disturbing the ground.
-These are still produced today, though they can be relatively expensive or difficult to source.
+Traditionally, ollas are handmade pots with narrow necks that extend above the soil surface, making them easy to refill without disturbing nearby plants.
+While these are still available today, they can be expensive or difficult to source.

-Fortunately, a simple version can be made at home using standard unglazed terracotta plant pots.
-When a pot is buried (with the drainage hole plugged), it becomes an effective DIY olla that functions on the same principle.
+Fortunately, a simple DIY version can be made using standard unglazed terracotta plant pots.
+When the drainage hole is sealed and the pot is buried, it functions on the same principle as traditional ollas.
+Read on to the end for a walkthrough.

 {{< notice note >}}Studies estimate that olla irrigation can save 60-70% of water used compared to surface methods.{{< /notice >}}